 Summary

-For potential home educators or those advising on home education, what to say to a school, and what laws to quote, if a child is to be taken out of school for home education will change slightly from August 2024.
+For potential home educators or those advising on home education, what to say to a school, and what laws to quote, if a child is to be taken out of school for home education changes slightly from August 19th 2024.
 This page deals only with deregistration from mainstream (with or without EHCP) In terms of EOTAS, it will also be a statutory requirement for the school to report 15 days of absence which will prompt the local authority to consider its section 19 duty to make alternative provision.

 Background

+In 2022 the government put forward various changes to the 2006 Regulations.
 For home educators the main concern had been the possibility of requiring permission to deregister from mainstream if the child had an EHCP or Child In Need or Child Protection Plan.
 The government decided NOT to go ahead with this and it is NOT in the new Regulations; I posted about it on my News Page at the time https://edyourself.org/consent-not-required-ehcp-deregistration-mainstream/

 Differences 2006 and 2024 Regulations

-The new Pupil Registration Regulations are a mix of new statutory duties plus new wording for existing duties with the aim of making things clearer.
+The new regulations are a mix of new statutory duties plus new wording for existing duties with the aim of making things clearer.
 New statutory duties include: a duty for school registers to be kept electronically rather than a choice between paper or electronic as now; new standardised attendance and absence codes replacing existing voluntary codes which were felt to be used inconsistently; an extra requirement before Code B approved educational activity may be used; and a new duty on schools to make “a sickness return” notifying the LA if a pupil has missed or is expected to miss 15 days, in order to support the LA’s section 19 duties.

-There is also new wording in the 2024 Regulations about pupils coming off the school roll, including deregistering for home education.
 Three points: 1/ advance notice is not required for parents wishing to take a child out for home education; 2/ the pupil cannot be taken off roll if there is a school attendance order in force and; 3/ permission is not required unless the child is a pupil at a special school.
 The law has not changed on any of these points.

-The 2024 Regulations say9(1) The proprietor of a school must ensure that the name of a pupil of compulsory school age is deleted from the school’s admission register when— ….
-9(1)(e) a school attendance order relating to the pupil and naming the school has been revoked by the relevant local authority on the ground that arrangements have been made for the pupil to receive suitable education otherwise than at school”(f) a parent of the pupil has told the proprietor in writing that the pupil will no longer attend the school after a certain day and will receive education otherwise than at school and— that day has passed; and there is no school attendance order naming the school in force in relation to the pupil”
+The 2024 Regulations say “9(1) The proprietor of a school must ensure that the name of a pupil of compulsory school age is deleted from the school’s admission register when— ….
+9(1)(e) a school attendance order relating to the pupil and naming the school has been revoked by the relevant local authority on the ground that arrangements have been made for the pupil to receive suitable education otherwise than at school”…(f) a parent of the pupil has told the proprietor in writing that the pupil will no longer attend the school after a certain day and will receive education otherwise than at school and— that day has passed; and there is no school attendance order naming the school in force in relation to the pupil”

 With regard to the first two points identified above ie no advance notice and deletion not allowed if school attendance order, the benefits of the new wording are mixed.

-1/ Advance notice has become problematic and potentially confusing or misleading.
+1/ Advance notice becomes problematic and potentially confusing or misleading.
 Parents do not have to give notice in advance and where they do tell the school ahead of the date they intend to start home educating, government guidance permits multi-agency meetings “to ensure the parents/carers have considered what is in the best interests of each child” which could wrongly be experienced as needing to convince professionals before being “allowed” to home educate as I explain here.

 The 2024 Regulations – unlike the 2006 Regulations – imply that the child is still attending at the point when parents write to the school.
 However since the law has not changed parents will for example write on a Monday that their child’s last day was a date in the past eg the previous Friday or if deregistering at the start of a new term, the last day of the previous term.
 The lawful grounds for deletion would still be met since that day has passed.

-2/ School Attendance Order preventing deregistration is clearer in the new Regulations since it appears in the same sentence rather than elsewhere in the Regulations.
+2/ School Attendance Order preventing deregistration is clearer in the new regulations since it appears in the same sentence rather than elsewhere in the Regulations.
 (It was wrongly argued in Schools Bill debates that parents could just take children out of school regardless of a School Attendance Order)

 3/ Deregistration from special school is covered separately here https://edyourself.org/taking-child-out-of-special-school/